-resolution and at $K = -2^m$ for high spectral resolution.
-Observations in high spectral resolution and split polarisation up to $K = -4^m$ have been achieved and can be proposed in that set-up.
+The minimum visibility for which the instrument can still track fringes reliably is about 5%.
+On the ATs, the science channel will reach saturation for the minimum DIT at $K-1^m$ in medium spectral resolution and at $K=-2^m$ for high spectral resolution.
+Observations in high spectral resolution and split polarisation up to $K=-4^m$ have been achieved and can be proposed in that set-up.

-With the UTs, GRAVITY operates in conjunction with the MACAO or CIAO adaptive optics systems.
-MACAO (Multi-Application Curvature Adaptive Optics) is a curvature adaptive optics system working at visible wavelength and has a limiting magnitude of $V=16^m$.
+With the UTs (from P114), GRAVITY operates in conjunction with the GPAO or CIAO adaptive optics systems.
+GPAO (GRAVITY+ Adapative Optics) works at visible wavelength and has a limiting magnitude of $V/G = 12.5^m$.
 Alternatively, CIAO (Coudé Infrared Adaptive Optics) is an infrared adaptive optics system.
-Operational limits of MACAO and CIAO for on- and off-axis guiding as well as criteria to decide on which system to chose can be found in the VLTI user manual.
+Operational limits of GPAO and CIAO for on- and off-axis guiding as well as criteria to decide on which system to chose can be found in the VLTI user manual.